Trade guide

 Master Cataloguing Systems

-Learn electronic parts catalogs, stock management systems, and supplier databases.
+Learn electronic parts catalogues, stock management systems, and supplier databases.
 Most modern parts operations are computer-based, requiring good IT skills.

 Understand Commercial Operations